mcverter/gohenry/README.md

 - The delivered code should include unit tests.

 More or less.
 It took me some time to figure out how to mount the Shadow DOM in a test.
-I came up with an adequate solution that allowed me to test some basic functionality but it still to be fixed.
+I came up with an adequate solution that allowed me to test some basic functionality but it still needs to be fixed.
 User interactions could not be tested.

 - The component should be reusable on different parts of the project / different projects.